 You've just found out that you're at risk of developing type 2 diabetes.
 But you don't have it yet.

 That's the really good news.
 It means that you now have the chance to make changes that can delay or prevent type 2 diabetes.
+On this page you will learn how to reduce your risk.

 More than half of all cases of type 2 diabetes could be prevented or delayed